Abortion Facts and Testimonies |

 ___________________________

-Life Insight is a publication of the NCCB Secretariat for Pro-Life Activities
+A September 1998 article by Life Insight Life Insight is a publication of the NCCB Secretariat for Pro-Life Activities Emergency Contraceptive Pills (ECPs, a.k.a.
+"Morning-After" Pills)

-The times, they are semantically-challenging.
+The truth, the whole truth, and nothing but the truthThe times, they are semantically-challenging.
 No Wonderland this, but the Mad Hatter would feel right at home in a place where sundry meanings are ascribed to simple words.
 For decades abortion supporters have so honed the art of equivocation that one needs specialized training (preferably legal, but at least grammatical) to decode the hidden meanings in everyday terms.

 Sometimes the sleight-of-tongue is as simple as substituting product of conception for preborn child, or employing choice instead of abortion.
 A word like abortion is, after all, a wellspring of negative connotations, and it takes a certain genius to neutralize such unpleasantness.
 Choice served brilliantly in the public debate until publicity surrounding partial-birth abortion connected the dots for many Americans, and choice began to look disturbingly like killing a real baby.

 Recently, another euphemism for abortion has proved remarkably versatile: pregnancy termination.
 Like choice, "termination of pregnancy" deflects attention away from the target of abortion and toward the mother's will or condition, urging us to "Pay no attention to that baby behind the placenta!"
-Forget the new, unique, miraculous human being who might grow up to find a cure for cancer or break home run records or write achingly beautiful poetry—or just be a joyful child who loves his parents beyond all merit.
-No, let's just think about the pregnancy — having to endure moodiness, weight gain, and nausea while playing host to a rapidly growing parasite.
-Thus considered, abortion—as a way to terminate a pregnancy — is not such a frightful thing.
+Forget the new, unique, miraculous human being who might grow up to find a cure for cancer or break home run records or write achingly beautiful poetryor just be a joyful child who loves his parents beyond all merit.
+No, let's just think about the pregnancy having to endure moodiness, weight gain, and nausea while playing host to a rapidly growing parasite.
+Thus considered, abortionas a way to terminate a pregnancy is not such a frightful thing.
 After all, "terminating a pregnancy" is what a live birth does, too!

-Taking it a step further, if one could say that a woman "conceives" only when a "fertilized ovum" implants in her uterine wall, then destruction of the embryo between fertilization and implantation logically could be labeled "contra-ceptive"—at least in a world where semantics trumps reality.
+Taking it a step further, if one could say that a woman "conceives" only when a "fertilized ovum" implants in her uterine wall, then destruction of the embryo between fertilization and implantation logically could be labeled "contra-ceptive"at least in a world where semantics trumps reality.
 And so, obligingly, the leadership of the American College of Obstetricians and Gynecologists (ACOG) redefined conception in 1965.
 This word play has allowed some to argue that the abortifacient actions of drugs and intrauterine devices (IUDs) before implantation do not cause abortions.

 Does ACOG really believe that implantation of a "fertilized egg" is the start of pregnancy?
 Of course not.
 We can cite, for example, this statement by Dr. David Grimes (a long-time advocate of post-coital "contraception") in a proposed revision of an ACOG Technical Bulletin: "These therapies should prevent a fertilized egg from implanting in a woman's uterus, the time at which pregnancy begins."